timo-liu/timo-liu.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Timo, a PhD student in Linguistics at UC Davis.
-My research interests include large language model tokenization techniques and the intersection of natural language processing and psycholinguistics.
-In my spare time, I like to do archery and game design!
+I'm Timo, a second year PhD Student in Linguistics at UC Davis.
+My research interests lie at the intersection of computational linguistics and psycholinguistics.
+I'm currently interested in the impact of tokenization techniques on downstream task performance in Large Language models and orthographic effects in online speech processing in humans.

+Outside the lab, I am an active archer and hobbyist game developer.
+You might find me at a Game Jam or at the local archery range!